File-New-Project/EarTrumpet/EarTrumpet/README.md

 Contains OS-specific dependency properties (only `IsWindows11` at this time) used for theming across multiple OS versions.

 #### Adding a new Theme:Brush.*Property*
 Because Brush uses Reflection, properties are identified by string name only.
-This is to avoid having to special case certain elemenets when a property exists with the same name on many common types of elements.
+This is to avoid having to special case certain elements when a property exists with the same name on many common types of elements.

 Adding a new brush should be accomplished by copying a block in `Brush.cs`.